zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0156E

- Could not register default plugins into app-server
+ Could not register default plugins into app-server.

   **Reason:**